sopel-irc/sopel.chat/_upgrading/sopel-7.md

 Sopel would use `.foo spam eggs sausage bacon` as the example, because due to how decorators work, it ends up first in the internal list despite appearing last in the source code.
-Not very intuitive for beginning module writers…
+Not very intuitive for beginning plugin writers…

 So, in Sopel 7, there is a `user_help` argument to `@module.example`.
 If at least one of a callable's examples has this attribute set to `True`, all such